 On her 82nd birthday, Fonda was arrested while protesting at a Fire Drill Friday outside the U.S. Capitol.
 Later, in her book What Can I Do?
 My Path From Climate Despair to Action, Fonda called her arrest the “best birthday party ever.”

-Fonda has also protested various pipelines, including the Dakota Access Pipeline in 2016 at Standing Rock and most recently, Line 3 in 2020.
+Fonda has also protested various pipelines, including the Dakota Access Pipeline in 2016 at Standing Rock.
 Fonda was campaigning for the social rights of Native Americans as much as opposing the environmental impacts a pipeline, including fatality to wildlife and contamination of water, would have on the area.

 What to know about Fonda's social activism:

 Fonda’s activism began in advocating for social justice.
 Fonda explains in Jane Fonda in Five Acts that she was pregnant with her first child in France in 1968 when she first became inspired, after watching various news programs on the Tet Offensive and civil demonstrations in Chicago.
 Fonda suddenly felt inspired to move back to the U.S., saying in the documentary, “I want[ed] to be with my people in my country and try to make this right.”

 After returning to the U.S., Fonda first made headlines for her public opposition of the Vietnam War, speaking out against the Mỹ Lai massacre, the mass murder of unarmed civilians in the village of Sơn Mỹ in Vietnam by U.S. troops.
 In a very public address, Fonda appealed to soldiers’ heartstrings – though at the time her speech was criticized as begging soldiers to disobey orders – saying, “If they told you the truth of what your targets really are, you wouldn’t fight, you wouldn’t kill."